Skip to main content

 Technical Flow for Integrators

-For detailed integration steps, see the Standard Swap Integration Guide.
+For detailed integration steps, see the Standard Swap guide.

 Standard swaps support a fixed rate variant — add fixed=true to your /quotes request to lock the rate and guarantee the output amount.
-See Fixed Rate Standard Swap below.
+See Fixed Rate & Reverse Quote below.

 Pros and Cons